mateo-covacho/nix-install/README.md

 Add the script to your PATH, e.g., by linking it to /usr/local/bin

 # Usage
+add the comment line
+"# add packages above"
+and nix-install will add packages above

 nix-install
 < Type in package name >
 # TODO